janodvarko/rep-tester/README.md

 Rep Tester
 ==========
 This tool is intended as simple <b>Reps</b> tester.
-It connects to the backend runnning in <i>this</i> browser.
-It attaches to the first tab running in this browser so, make sure this page is <i>not</i> the first tab otherwise it would attach to itself and cause the browser to freeze.
-This is known limitation and it'll be fixed later.
+It connects to the back-end running in <i>the</i> browser and attaches to the first tab.
+At this moment, you need to make sure this page is <i>not</i> the first tab otherwise it would attach to itself and cause the browser to freeze.
+This is known limitation and will be fixed later.

 The common scenario is:
-1. Launch Firefox and open this tool twice in two tabs
+1. Launch Firefox and open this tool twice in two tabs.
-2. Select the second tab and connect to the first one
+2. Select the second tab and connect (to the first one).

 Source Directory Structure
 --------------------------
-Since this app loads sources directly from Firefox repo, paths must be properly inline.
+Since this app loads source modules directly from Firefox source directory, paths must be properly set.

-Here is how it works in this particular scenario:
+Here is the default supported directory structure.
+(if you use the same directory alignment you don't need to setup anything)

 ```
 <root>